1,000+ Opportunities

 Institute of Education Sciences (IES) Small Business Innovation Research (SBIR) Program is a grant from the U.S. Department of Education that funds innovative education technology prototypes and products developed by small businesses with potential for commercialization.
 The two-phase program supports rapid prototype development in Phase I and full-scale product development in Phase II, including games, simulations, virtual reality tools, AI adaptive tutors, and assistive technologies for classrooms.
 Awards are up to $1.25 million total — $250,000 for Phase I (8 months) and $1,000,000 for Phase II.
 Eligible applicants are for-profit small businesses with fewer than 500 employees.

-Small Business Innovation Research (SBIR) Program (IES) is sponsored by U.S. Department of Education (ED), Institute of Education Sciences (IES).
-The ED/IES SBIR program provides funding for rapid prototype development and evaluation (Phase I) and full-scale development and evaluation (Phase II) of new education technology products.
-This program supports innovative R&D in education technology with potential for commercialization and public benefit.
+Small Business Innovation Research (SBIR) Program (ED/IES SBIR) is sponsored by U.S. Department of Education (ED), Institute of Education Sciences (IES).
+The ED/IES SBIR program provides funding for the rapid prototype development and evaluation of new education technology prototypes and products.
+This includes innovative forms of learning and instructional technologies such as games, assessments, virtual reality, augmented reality, simulations, virtual worlds, and AI adaptive tutors.

-Small Business Innovation Research (SBIR) Program, Phase I is sponsored by U.S. Department of Education (ED), Institute of Education Sciences (IES).
-The ED/IES SBIR program funds the development and evaluation of new education technology products, including assistive technologies.
-This includes AI adaptive tutors, which could directly relate to AI literacy and workforce training.
-The program emphasizes rigorous research and commercialization planning.
+Small Business Innovation Research (SBIR) Program (ED/IES) is sponsored by U.S. Department of Education (ED), Institute of Education Sciences (IES).
+The ED/IES SBIR program funds small businesses for rapid prototype development and evaluation of new education technology products.
+This includes innovative learning and instructional technologies like games, assessments, VR/AR, AI adaptive tutors, and assistive technologies.
+Behavioral science and human-centered design research would be highly relevant for developing user-friendly and effective educational tools.